 1. Prepare in Advance

-When we talk about preparation, we should not just consider practicing for the interview that will happen in a week or more.
+When we talk about preparation, we shouldn't just consider practicing for the interview that will happen in a week or more.
 Preparation for a full scholarship involves having good grades during high school and senior high school.
-A 100% scholarship includes full tuition and allowances which may not just be easily handed over to someone who has failing grades and who did not hit the required average.
+A 100% scholarship includes full tuition and allowances which may not just be easily handed over to someone who has failing grades and who didn't hit the required average.

 Doing well in secondary school will prepare you from overcoming the tedious application process for scholarship programs in the Philippines for college students and the rigorous requirements for you to maintain it for four years.